Triangle Youth Philharmonic Conductor and Philharmonic Association Artistic Director

 Triangle Youth String Orchestra Conductor

 Myriah Luke graduated from Meredith College in 2017 with a degree in music education, concentrating in cello which she studied with Virginia Ewing Hudson.
 She is the orchestra director at Rolesville High School and was awarded the Diane Kent-Parker First-Year Teacher award in 2018.
 She is the current chair of the WCPSS section of orchestra teachers and is on the board of directors for Community Music School.
 She has appeared as guest conductor for the Triangle Community Orchestra and the Meredith College Sinfonietta.
-During her tenure as a cellist in the Philharmonic Association from 2009 – 13, she performed in the Triangle Youth Orchestra, Triangle Youth Symphony and Triangle Youth Philharmonic.
+During her tenure as a cellist in the Philharmonic Association from 2009 – 13, she performed in the Triangle Youth Orchestra, Triangle Youth Symphony, and Triangle Youth Philharmonic.

 Triangle Youth Jazz Ensemble Conductor